louisamand/instant_quoting_freight_websites_australia/README.md

 # Getting the rates of Australian instant quoting websites for palletised freight

-To run the scraper, run `Scrapers/all_scraper_prices.py` after having chosen how long you want the program to run.
+To run the scraper, run `Scrapers/all_scraper_prices.py` after having chosen how long (in minutes) you want the program to run.

 ## Input